-If you plan to mail your announcements, call a local stationery store to have cards typeset and printed (this is also a great way to screen invite candidates).
-For printed notices, call the publications where you want your announcement to appear and find out the name of the appropriate editor or department.
+Take the totally traditional route and submit your announcement to the local newspaper or your alumni magazine.
+Call or email the publications where you’d like your story to appear and find out the name of the appropriate editor or department.
 Ask for their writers' guidelines or a standardized form, if available.
-Also ask if there's a fee for publication and whether they accept pictures, if you're interested.
-Some publications only print actual wedding portraits but others accept digital files.
+Also ask if there's a fee for publication and whether they accept pictures.

 Typically, published announcements mention career details about the two of you, your parents' names and places of residence, and your educational credentials (space permitting).
 Obviously, only include what you'd like the world to know.
-If you haven't nailed down your wedding date or want to keep readers in suspense, you can include something like, "A June wedding is planned."
+If you haven't nailed down your wedding date, you can include something like, "a June wedding is planned."
 Definitely do list the date if you'd rather publicize it now than answer a million "So when's the big day?" questions later.

-Mr. and Ms. John Doe of Little Rock announce the engagement of their daughter, Jane Annette, to Jack Smith, son of David and Beth Smith of Tishomingo, Oklahoma.
+Mr. and Mrs. John Doe of Los Angeles announce the engagement of their daughter Jane Annette to Jack Smith, son of David and Beth Smith of Brooklyn, New York.
 Ms. Doe, a graduate of Vassar College, is a professor at Barnard College in New York City.
-Mr. Smith graduated magna cum laude from Princeton, attended law school at New York University, and works at Smith, Golden, his mother's law firm, in Fort Lee, New Jersey.
+Mr. Smith graduated magna cum laude from Princeton, attended law school at New York University and works at Smith, Golden, his mother's law firm, in New York City.
 A June wedding is planned.
-(Or: No date has been set for the wedding.)
+(Or No date has been set for the wedding.)

-Ms. Janet Jones announces the engagement of her daughter, Jane Doe, to Jack Smith...
-Ms. Doe is also the daughter of John Doe of Sioux City.
+Ms. Janet Jones announces the engagement of her daughter Jane Doe to Jack Smith….
+Ms. Doe is also the daughter of John Doe of San Francisco.
 (This line is close to the end of the announcement.
 Note: There's no need to mention the other biological parent if he or she wasn't involved in raising you.)

-Ms. Janet Jones and Mr. Timothy Chapin announce the engagement of Ms. Jones' daughter, Jane Doe, to Jack Smith...
-Ms. Doe is also the daughter of John Doe of Sioux City.
+Ms. Janet Jones and Mr. Timothy Chapin announce the engagement of Ms. Jones's daughter Jane Doe to Jack Smith….
+Ms. Doe is also the daughter of John Doe of San Francisco.

 If One Parent Is Deceased

-The engagement of Jane Annette Doe, daughter of Mrs. Janet Doe and the late Mr. John Doe, to Jack Smith, son of David and Beth Smith of Tishomingo, Oklahoma, is announced by the bride's mother...
+The engagement of Jane Annette Doe, daughter of Mrs. Janet Doe and the late Mr. John Doe, to Jack Smith, son of David and Beth Smith of Brooklyn, New York, is announced by the bride's mother….

 Here's an example of appropriate wording if your parents don't approve of your partner or are both deceased:

-Ms. Julia Doe announces the engagement of her sister, Jane Doe, to Jack Smith, son of...
-The bride is the daughter of [the late] John Doe and Ms. Janet Jones of Little Rock.
+Ms. Julia Doe announces the engagement of her sister, Jane Doe, to Jack Smith, son of….
+The bride is the daughter of [the late] Mr. John Doe and Ms. Janet Jones of Los Angeles.

-Jane Doe, a professor at Barnard College, is to be married to Jack Smith, a partner at the law firm of Smith, Golden in Fort Lee, New Jersey.
-Ms. Doe is the daughter of Mr. John Doe of Sioux City, Iowa, and Ms. Janet Jones of Little Rock, Arkansas.
-Mr. Smith is the son of David and Beth Smith of Tishomingo, Oklahoma.
+Jane Doe, a professor at Barnard College, is to be married to Jack Smith, a partner at the law firm of Smith, Golden in New York City.
+Ms. Doe is the daughter of Mr. John Doe of San Francisco and Ms. Janet Jones of Los Angeles.
+Mr. Smith is the son of David and Beth Smith of Brooklyn, New York.
 A June wedding is planned.